onsi/gomega/index.md

 Contributions are more than welcome.
 Either [open an issue](http://github.com/onsi/gomega/issues) for a matcher you'd like to see or, better yet, test drive the matcher and [send a pull request](https://github.com/onsi/gomega/pulls).

-When adding a new matcher please mimic the style use in Gomega's current matchers (you should use the tools in `formatSupport.go` and put your tests in `matcher_tests`).
+When adding a new matcher please mimic the style use in Gomega's current matchers (you should use the tools in `formatSupport.go`, put the matcher in the `matchers` package, the constructor in the `matchers.go` file in the `omega` package, and put your tests in `matcher_tests`).
 Also, be sure to update the github-pages documentation and include those changes in a separate pull request.